5iri/comp-arch-study-group/00_Overview/intro_to_comparch.md

 The basic prerequisites to this that we expect are basics of digital electronics, registers, wires, transistors (till CMOS at the least) etc.

-In this repository, we will build our own CPU core (and further advance topics will cover even more!), from HDL to Bitstream flow, get detailed toolchain understanding!
+In this repository, we will build our own CPU core (and further advanced topics will cover even more!), from HDL to Bitstream flow, and gain detailed toolchain understanding.